SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 **Key Findings**

+debugging analysis revealed that certain abbreviations (e.g. AF, MI, HF) were consistently used in appropriate clinical contexts and produced valid candidate extractions.
+In contrast, VT and UA demonstrated high ambiguity:
+	•	“VT” frequently appeared in non-diagnostic contexts (tidal volume shorthand not clearly indicating ventricular tachycardia)
+	•	“UA” was often used in non-cardiac contexts (urinalysis instead of unstable angina), leading to systematic false positives

 Remove certain abbreviations as too noisy , validation debugging confirmed that UA and VT generate a high volume of false positives with low recoverable precision downstream.

 removed UA (mistaken for urine analysis when we meant unstable angina) and VT (tidal volume captured instead of ventricular tachycardia) from the regex patterns.